MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ## Set up a user group

 You can use Office 365 Groups to choose a set of people to collaborate with and to set up a collection of shared resources.
 Providing access to the group saves time because that way, you don't have to provide individual SharePoint permissions.
-The group needs to have read/write permissions to the SharePoint site to make full use of Product Visualize.
+The group needs to have read/write permissions to the SharePoint site to make full use of Dynamics 365 Product Visualize.

 ### Create a user group